northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Checkpoint/Restart Discovery Jobs
 *****************************************

-The complexity of HPC systems may introduce unpredictable behaviors and result in job failures due to hardware or software.
+The complexity of HPC systems may introduce unpredictable behaviors in hardware or software components resulting in job failures.
 Applying fault tolerance techniques to your HPC workflows makes your jobs more resilient to crashes, partition time limits, and hardware failures.

-Checkpointing will allow you to:

- * Create resilient workflows in the existence of faults
- * Overcome most scheduler resource time limitations
- * Implement an early error detection approach by inspecting intermediate results

 The Checkpointing technique
 ================================